BIO 1500 BIOLOGICAL ESSENTIALS

 BIO 2320 AQUATIC MICROBIAL DIVERSITY

 Four hours.
-Prerequisites: BIO 1820 or BIO 2201.
-Does not substitute for BIO 3400.
+Prerequisites: BIO1820 or BIO2201.
 An overview of aquatic microbial diversity, morphology, and physiology, particularly viruses, prokaryotes, and fungi, with a focus on marine systems.

 BIO 2750 EVOLUTION